nim-lang/Nim/doc/manual.rst

 A module alias can be introduced via the ``as`` keyword:

 .. code-block:: nim
-  import strutils as su, sequtils as qu
+  import std/strutils as su, std/sequtils as qu

   echo su.format("$1", "lalelu")